 How to Make the Best Tater Tot Hotdish Recipe

-Hotdishes are famous for being so ridiculously easy to make, and our version is no different!
+Hotdishes have a reputations for being so ridiculously easy to make, and our version is no exception!
 Follow the steps below, and dinner will be ready in minutes.

 - Preheat: Turn the oven to 400° Fahrenheit.